ropensci/nomisr/cran-comments.md

 This is an resubmission of the `nomisr` package, version number 0.4.5.
 It features improved error messages and makes output less verbose when reading CSV files.
+It also removes a vignette that was causing erros due to reliance on old package versions.

 ## Test environments
-* local macOS install, R 4.1.1
+* local macOS install, R 4.1.2
 * win-builder (devel and release)
 * Windows Server 2019, release (on GitHub Actions)
 * macOS Catalina 10.15, release (on GitHub Actions)